slukits/tddflow/03_assert.md

 - falsy(bool[, str]) fails a test iff given bool is truthy
 - in(Any, Iterable[Any][, str]) Note an [argument] argument is
-  optional while collection[type-info] specifies a collection's elements.  *in* fails the test if given element is not in given iterable.
+  optional while collection[type-info] specifies a collection's element's type.  *in* fails the test if given element is not in given iterable.
 - not_in(Any, Iterable[Any][, str]) fails the test if given element is in given iterable.
 - eq(Any, Any) fails the test if given arguments are not equal (!=).